 Can anyone comment on a policy?

 Any member of the Arcadia University community can comment on a new policy or changes to an existing policy.
+All comments submitted during public review are reviewed and considered.

 How often are policies reviewed?